rolandmueller/bigdata/cloud_deployment.md

 You as a developer want to give the end user a URL (Uniform Resource Locator, that means a web adress), so the he or she can e.g. interacte with your nice web dashboard or use your API (Application Programming Interface).

-If a user types in in your URL (e.g. www.example.com), the browser will look up in the Domain Name System (DNS) it Internet Protocol (IP) address.
+If a user types in in your URL (e.g. www.example.com), the browser will look up in the Domain Name System (DNS) its Internet Protocol (IP) address.
 So DNS translates the URL (e.g. www.hwr-berlin.de) to a IP address (e.g. 194.94.22.19).
 If you copy 194.94.22.19 in the browser, you would also land at the web server of the HWR Berlin.
 However, the IP number is much harder to remember.
 The IP address is kind of the address of the server.
-If you create your one cloud server, this server would have an IP address, with which you can reach it.
+If you create your own cloud server, this server would have an IP address, with which you can reach it.

  The following diagram shows how CapRover works.